 10 Steps To Growing Ginger From Seed

-- When they arrive open up the packet and let them breathe for a day.
+- When your Ginger Seeds arrive open up the packet and let them breathe for a day.

-- Then soak them overnight or for 8 hours in water that is initially warm to the touch.
+- Then soak the ginger seeds overnight or for 8 hours in water that is initially warm to the touch.
 Not hot and not cold, just warm.
-Then allow the water to cool and transfer the water to the fridge.
+Then allow the water to cool and transfer to the fridge.

 - Make up one pot for each seed.
 You will need drainage holes, as well as broken pots or pebbles in the bottom.
 Take a usual seed starting compost and mix it with gardening sand.
 You really have to think about irrigation at this stage!
 Thoroughly water before adding the seeds.
 Allow a full soaking and for the water to drain away completely.